 I was going to include Porter Brook / Porter Brook Trestle (later known as Valley Brook) in the page for Strong, but I think it's going to be an interesting feature and build in itself to warrant its own page.
-The trestle started out as a wooden trestle spanning the whole valley, and later the grade was filled and the gap over the brook spanned with a girder panel bridge.
+The prototype trestle started out as a wooden trestle spanning the whole valley, and later the grade was filled and the gap over the brook spanned with a girder panel bridge.
 I prefer it as the early wooden trestle, so that's what I'm modeling.

 Above left and right, the future site of Porter Brook on the layout.
 The center of the feature will be roughly where the coffee cup and tape measure are sitting on the benchwork.
 The two portions of photo backdrop taped to the piece of painted sky are helping to visualize how the scene will come together.
 Porter Brook is where the scenery will transition from late Fall to early Winter, which explains the two different seasons on the photo backdrops.

 Above left and right, the removable panel backdrop to cover the windows has been cut, painted, and the photo backdrops applied.
 To accentuate the transition from late Fall to early Winter, the cloud cover transitions from sunny/partly cloudy to gray overcast.
-Below left, the valley floor of Porter Brook has been cut out of the benchwork, and lowered down and fixed in place to build the valley.
+Below left, the valley floor of Porter Brook has been cut out of the benchwork, and lowered down and screwed in place to build the valley.

 Above right and below left, the topography of Porter Brook is being built up with scrap foam board.
 I never throw this stuff out until there's nothing but slivers and crumbs left.
 Note that the foam board terrain is built up high enough to hide the window sill behind the benchwork, so some drastic work will be required to make the contour of the terrain believable.
 Below right, after the edges of the foam board have been shaved off to make slopes with a utility knife and steak knife, the foam is covered with plaster cloth to get the basic shape of the terrain.

 Below left, rubber rock molds from Woodland Scenics are filled with wet plaster, and then the molds are pushed against the terrain while the plaster dries.
 When it's dry, which doesn't take long, the mold is carefully pried off the dried plaster, leaving rock faces on the plaster cloth.
 The final shaping of the slopes and blending of the rock into the surrounding terrain is done with celluclay.
-Below right, the messy tools of the trade of this, the messiest part of layout building (at least for me anyway).
+Below right are the tools of the trade of this, the messiest part of layout building (at least for me anyway).
 Empty sandwich meat tubs, Hydrocal plaster, Celluclay, rubber molds, paint brushes and popsicle sticks for mixing the plaster.
 The tub to the left has broken scraps of plaster from the rock molds that will be colored and added to the scenery as loose rock.

 Below left, an experiment that seemed like a good idea at the time, even though the method I had been using to color rock worked perfectly fine.
 I thought if I painted it black first, instead of doing washes of diluted acrylics, the shadows in the cracks would look better, and I could damp brush and dry brush the layers of color to finish the rock over it.
 Well, I completely repainted it twice, and then finally painted the whole thing a coat of light gray and went with washes the way I had been doing it.
 Lots of time spent, but not wasted, exploring new techniques.
 I don't mind redoing anything until I like the results.